 ACL and PCL injuries are quite common in football.
 This injury to the anterior or posterior cruciate ligament occurs with a sudden twist or a direct blow.
 These same movements can also lead to an injury of the meniscus, which is the cartilage that exists between the knee joint.

 Running often leads to a number of other potential pulls, tears or strains.
 Among the most common in football players are groin pulls, hamstring injury, and strained calf muscles.

 Sprained ankles are likely to occur with severe stretching or tearing of ligaments near the ankle.
 One chronic football injury is Achilles Tendonitis.
 This pain in the back of the ankle occurs with overuse, and if left untreated, it can lead to a serious tendon rupture.

 Other common football injuries involve the back.
-Players can suffer from a herniated disc due to a fall or repetitive strains.
+Players can have negative symptoms from a herniated disc due to a fall or repetitive strains.
 Others can have low back pain from muscle strains and trauma to the back from tackles.

 Precautions When Playing Football

 Always make sure to warm up and cool down whether you are just practicing or actually participating in a game.
 It is also imperative that players be equipped with the proper protective gear, and drink enough fluids to remain hydrated in the heat.
 See a sports medicine specialist prior to joining a high school or college team to obtain a physical, and to discuss more ways in which you can protect yourself from experiencing an injury during one of your football games.